Álvaro Uribe: Colombian parapolitics scandal

 On 22 April 2008, former senator Mario Uribe Escobar, one of the Colombian President's cousins and a close political ally, was arrested after being denied asylum at the Costa Rican embassy in Bogotá, as part of a judicial inquiry into the links between politicians and paramilitary groups.
-Mario Uribe has been accused of meeting with paramilitary commander Salvatore Mancuso in order to plan land seizures.
+Mario Uribe has been accused of meeting with paramilitary commander Salvatore Mancuso to plan land seizures.
 On 22 February 2011, Uribe Escobar was convicted and sentenced to 90 months in jail after the Colombian Supreme Court found him guilty of the charge of conspiring with paramilitary groups.

 On 23 April 2008, Uribe revealed that a former paramilitary fighter had accused him of helping to plan the 1997 massacre of El Aro, a charge which he said was under official investigation.
 Uribe described the accuser as a "disgruntled convict with an axe to grind", denied the charges and said there was proof of his innocence.
 The Colombian newsweekly Revista Semana reported that the paramilitary in question, Francisco Enrique Villalba Hernández, had not mentioned Uribe during previous declarations made more than five years ago, when he was sentenced for his own role in the massacre.
 The magazine also listed a number of possible inconsistencies in his most recent testimony, including the alleged presence of General Manosalva, who had died months before the date of the meeting where the massacre was planned.